 Cons of Postpartum Belly Binding

-One of the biggest cons to using a belly band is that in order to gain the most from it, you need to wear it 24/7 for about a month or two.
+Another con of using a belly band is that in order to gain the most from it, you need to wear it nearly all hours of the day for about a month or two.
 That’s a big commitment.
 A belly binder feels like a continual squeeze around your midsection, so if you don’t like the pressure, it will be hard to wear it all of the time.

 Belly binding can also interfere with your clothing.
 The wraps can be a little bulky and fitting them under your clothing can be difficult.

 I wore a belly binder after both of my pregnancies and I have recommended them to all of my expecting girlfriends.
-The wraps not only gave me the support that I needed, but it also helped shrink my uterus, and put my organs back in place which, together, gave me the confidence I needed after being pregnant.
+The wraps not only gave me the support that I needed, but it also helped shrink my uterus, and put my organs back in place.
+It really gave me the confidence I needed after being pregnant.

 My First Pregnancy